privacybydesign/irma-documentation/yivi-docs/blog/2026-08-06-trust-levels/index.md

 > **Who vouches for this party?**

 Everything that follows — the identifier technologies, the ETSI standards, the trust levels — is that one question, made mechanical.
+It is also a preview: the trust system described in this post is new, and will land in the Yivi wallet in an upcoming release.

 ## Trust by scheme: how IRMA answers it today